Author Login

 1. London Facts

-• The current population in London in 2022 is over 8.8 million based on the ONS Census for 2021.
+• The population in London in 2022 is over 8.8 million based on the ONS Census for 2021.

 • Around 13% of the population in the UK live in London.